OpenZL JNI – Java API documentation

 Add the portable Java artifact and the classifier that matches your platform.
 Replace the classifier with

-or windows_amd64
+macos_arm64 or windows_amd64 when needed.

 <dependency>